 Set around a time when VHS tapes were still our primary source of entertainment, David (Brain Landis Folkins) is a lonely, single man.
 He lives with his unwell mother, taking care of her daily, and has his own room in the basement.
 Currently, David is seeking a relationship, and he regularly visits a local dating company that uses VHS tapes to help people find their true love.

 As a film, I found Rent-A-Pal to be unique.
-Thankfully, its plot was something new and refreshing unlike anything I have seen before in cinema.
+Thankfully, its plot was something new and refreshing, unlike anything I have seen before in cinema.
 As a character, you feel sorry for David having to look after his mother full time while struggling to find human connection.
 Andy, played by Will Wheaton, was a fun character to see.
 While we only see him the same way as David does (on a large TV Set), his presence at times can be quite unsettling in a fun way.
-There are many moments which were unpredictable and pleasing.
+There are many moments that were unpredictable and pleasing.

 For the most part, this film’s pacing is excellent, but I cannot deny the third act is slightly slower than the rest of the film.
-This act, while still being unpredictable, certainly hurts the film the most.
+This act, while still unpredictable, certainly hurts the film the most.
 The film’s visuals and audio track are positive.
 I also enjoyed the film’s retro vibes, particularly relating to old technology.
 The use of VHS tapes as a form of communication to find love or friendship was a fun concept to see.

 PODCASTS ARE NOW AVAILABLE ON APPLE ITUNES & SPOTIFY

 Walkden Entertainment is also available multiple on platforms!

 Review Written by Peter Walkden